tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 ![Set Base Clumping](https://github.com/tadesouaiaia/prsWorkshop-website/blob/main/practical_docs_hidden/practical_images/day2b/set_clump.gif)

-this can be a tedious process and are prone to error.
+This can be a tedious process and are prone to error.
 To speed up clumping, PRSice-2 adopt a "*capture the flag*" system.

 Each SNPs contains a flag to represent their gene set membership.
 If a SNP is a member for the set, it will have a flag of 1, otherwise it will have a flag of 0.